Kotlin/KEEP/proposals/nested-typealias.md

 One important question here is what is the semantics of such a definition:

-- Is the left-hand side chosen during initialization?
+- Is the type side chosen during initialization?
 - Should we ensure that the type alias is somehow "stable"?
 If so, what are the rules for such stable references to types?

 **Question 2 (expect / actual)**: should we allow nested `expect` (and correspondingly, `actual`) type aliases?